Linuturk/www.onitato.com/content/post/20210920_f-150_lightning_event.md

 ## Frame

-Adjacent to the Lariat prototype, there was a F-150 Lightning frame that showed off some of it's features.
+Adjacent to the Lariat prototype, there was a F-150 Lightning frame that showed off some of its features.

 ![Lower Scheduled Maintenance](/images/F-150-Lightning-Event/frame/PXL_20210920_230003949.jpg)